Periodicities in a multiply connected geometry from quenched dynamics: Results

-Fig.\ref{p3}(c) exhibits the periodic parabolas of the reduced free energy $\Delta F/V_y$ with respect to $\Phi/\Phi_0$.
-Here, $\Delta F=F-F_{W=0,\Phi/\Phi_0=0}$ and $V_y=\int dy$ is the volume along the $y$-direction.
-It is clear that the solid bold lines stand for the minimal values of the free energies.
-The period is still $\Phi/\Phi_0=1$ and the lower free energies will change from one winding number to another winding number at half-integers of $\Phi/\Phi_0$, i.e., $\Phi/\Phi_0=\mathbb{Z}\pm 1/2$.
+Fig.\ref{p3}(c) exhibits the periodic parabolas of the reduced free energy $\Delta F/V_y$ with respect to $\Phi/\Phi_0$, in which $\Delta F=F-F_{W=0,\Phi/\Phi_0=0}$ and $V_y=\int dy$ is the volume along the $y$-direction.
+The solid bold lines stand for minimum values of free energies.
+The period is still $\Phi/\Phi_0=1$ and the lower free energies will change from one winding number to another winding number at half-integers of $\Phi/\Phi_0$.
+It is clear that the phase transition is of first order.
 For a specific value of $\Phi/\Phi_0$, a favorable solution is that with $W=[\Phi/\Phi_0]$, in which $[\Phi/\Phi_0]$ represents the integers closest to $\Phi/\Phi_0$.
 For instance, the closest integer to $\Phi/\Phi_0=0.75$ is $1$, thus the favorable solution has winding number $W=1$ which is indicated by the solid thick green line.
-It reminds us of the distributions of winding numbers in Fig.\ref{p2}(b) that for a fixed $\Phi/\Phi_0=0.75$ the frequently appeared winding number is $W=1$ as well.
+It reminds us of the distributions of winding numbers in Fig.\ref{p2}(b) that for a fixed $\Phi/\Phi_0=0.75$ the most frequently appeared winding number is $W=1$ as well.
 In addition, if $\Phi/\Phi_0=0.5$, the closest integer to $0.5$ is either $0$ or $1$, thus the favorable solution has two choices with either $W=0$ or $W=1$.
 This is represented by the intersecting point between $W=0$ and $W=1$ solid lines.
-It also was reflected in Fig.\ref{p2}(b) that for a fixed $\Phi/\Phi_0=0.5$, the solutions $W=0$ and $W=1$ almost have the same probabilities.
-Thus, the free energy analysis is consistent with the statistical distribution of winding numbers in the preceding subsection.
+It was also reflected in Fig.\ref{p2}(b) that for a fixed $\Phi/\Phi_0=0.5$, the solutions $W=0$ and $W=1$ almost have the same probabilities.
+Thus, the free energy analysis is consistent with the statistical distribution of winding numbers in the preceding subsection, and we conjecture that the most frequently appeared solutions in statistics incline to have lower free energies in equilibrium.

 Fig.\ref{p3}(d) shows the periodic parabolas of the average condensate of the order parameter versus $\Phi/\Phi_0$.
 It also has the period $\Phi/\Phi_0=1$ and the solid thick lines correspond to the lower free energy parts in Fig.\ref{p3}(c).
-The transit of the favorable solutions between different winding numbers take places at half-integers of $\Phi/\Phi_0$ as well. \footnote{In the \hyperref[SL]{Section II} of \hyperref[app]{Appendix}, we use the Sturm-Liouville eigenvalue problems to analytically get the periodic relations between the critical phase transition points $\rho_c$ with respect to $\Phi/\Phi_0$. }
+The transit of the favorable solutions between different winding numbers take places at half-integers of $\Phi/\Phi_0$ as well.